ZapAddOns/ZapMVImager/README.md

 5. Imager MU as it is detekted by the MV imager
 6. Difference between delivered MUs and MV imager MUs in percent
 7. Difference of sum of delivered MUs and MV imager MUs up to this beam in percent

+#### Context menu
+With the context menu of the chart, you could do the following things:
+**Copy**: Copy the current chart to the clipboard.
+Title is added.
+**Open in new window**: Open a new window with the current chart as content.
+Title is added.

 ### Export
 At the end it is possible with the “Export” button to export the data in